 - Double Smoked Spiral Ham Recipe

-- Smoked cured ham: Its smoky flavor and juicy meat are what make this dish truly special.
+- Ham: We’ll use a 6-8 pound smoked cured ham as our protein.
+The smoky flavor and juicy meat are what make this dish truly special.

-- Yellow mustard: Yellow mustard acts as an adhesive, helping the rub adhere to the ham.
+- Yellow mustard: This ingredient will act as the adhesive for our glaze, helping the rub adhere to the ham.

-- Maple Bourbon Rub or Your Favorite BBQ Rub: The rub is crucial for adding that smoky, savory, and slightly sweet flavor to the ham.
+- Maple Bourbon Rub (or one of your favorite BBQ rubs): The rub is crucial for adding that smoky, savory, and slightly sweet flavor to the double smoked ham.
 It creates the perfect crust and infuses the meat with rich, aromatic spices, highlighting the ham’s smokiness.

 Add flavor to everything you’re cooking